siena sewon jun

 Linkedin

 A school of plankton drifts.
-Too primitive to think survival, they run straight into the open mouth of a mollusk.
-Billions more fall to the bottom, past the point even light can’t pass.
-Each no larger than a hair’s breadth, they make up the ocean floor.
+Too primitive to see or think, they run straight into the open mouth of a mollusk.
+Billions more snowfall past the point even light can’t reach.
+Each no larger than a hair’s breadth, they pile layer upon layer until they become the ground itself.